 – Semi-Aquatic Plants

-They are plants that its roots immerse in water; they grow on water, such as the anubias, java moss, African water fern, and java fern.
+They are plants whose roots immerse in water; they grow on water, such as the Anubias, java moss, African water fern, and java fern.

 Other plants to consider are hydrophilic and Miramar weed because they are popular and easy to come across.
 They grow in and out of water columns.

 – Land Plants

 The right land plants you should get are the types that need little maintenance and can adjust and grow well with the conditions in your paludarium, like Epiphytes.
 They are air plants and can flourish in hot environments.
 Other examples are bromeliads, orchids, and tillandsia.